-Take the Hokuriku Shinkansen from Tokyo to Karuizawa (65 minutes, around 5500 yen) and then a Seibu bus from Karuizawa to Manza Onsen (110 minutes, 2940 yen one way).
+Take the Hokuriku Shinkansen from Tokyo to Karuizawa (65 minutes, around 5500 yen) and then a Seibu bus from Karuizawa Station to Manza Onsen (110 minutes, 2940 yen one way).
 Note that there are only 2-3 buses per day and that JR passes are not valid on the buses between Karuizawa and Manza Onsen.

 By hotel bus for staying guests